NGShasan/Protein-Protein-Interaction-by-Python/README.md

 ### Implementation:
 1. Build the corresponding network (G) with Networkx
 2. Find number of nodes, number of edges and the average degree of the network
-3. Find the density of the network.
+3. Find the density of the network
-4. Find the minimum spanning tree in G and draw it.
+4. Find the minimum spanning tree in G and draw it
-5. Draw the degree distribution histogram.
+5. Draw the degree distribution histogram
 6. Find the largest connected component of the network  (LC) and implement the tasks:

      i.
 Draw LC.